ripeavocado-youtube/Easy-Apply-modifiers-blender/README.md

 Smash that Download ZIP.

-In Blender: Drag the zip into the workspace (don't unzip it!)
+In Blender: Drag the zip into the blender workspace (don't unzip it!)

 Feel powerful.